 These scientific principles are the same ones we’ve already used to create a modern world where we watch flat panel TVs, navigate deep space and explore quantum computing.
 And this revised measurement system promises to help lead to technological innovations we cannot yet imagine.

-This November will be a culmination of a process that began in 1875.
+The vote represented a culmination of a process that began in 1875.
 That year, dignitaries from 17 nations signed the international Treaty of the Meter, making the metric system global in scope.
 The treaty succeeded in creating the first common measurement system for international trade and the global exchange of ideas.
 The artifact standards on which the system was based were housed on specially designated international ground, just outside Paris in the newly created International Bureau of Weights and Measures (BIPM) in Sèvres, France.

 The Treaty of the Meter introduced a system that evolved over time, becoming the SI in 1960.
 Shortly after that, the international community took the first step toward a system truly based on fundamental properties of nature.
 They agreed that an unchanging frequency of microwave radiation released and absorbed by a cesium atom would be the basis of all measures of time.
 An atomic clock would replace the wavering motion of our planet to define the second.